vim-autoformat/vim-autoformat/README.markdown

 If you are not satisfied with the default configuration, you can override it by defining these variables in your .vimrc, just like above.

+The default tabwidth is set to 4 for all formatprograms as well as for vim itself.
-If you changed the tabwidth for a formatprogram, I would suggest to change the indent options of vim correspondingly for that filetype.
+If you change the tabwidth for a certain formatprogram, I would suggest to change the indent options of vim correspondingly for that filetype.

 ```vim
 au filetype *.cs set tabstop=2